imoralescs/imoralescs.github.io/php_laravel.md

 This directory contains the index.php file, which is the initial point for all requests arriving in your application and also houses your assets such as images, JavaScript, and CSS.

+### resources

+This directory contains raw, uncompiled assets such as LESS, SASS or JS.
+It also contain template and language files for the application.

 ### routes

+This directory contain the route files, i.e. something like pretty URL for your application and its corresponding views.
+It will get more clear in upcoming posts.

 * **routes -> wep.php**